compilerla/compiler.la/_posts/2024-05-17-Parental-Leave-Policy.md

 Through the Spring and Summer, Scott and I traded emails and calls with the attorneys.
 They needed to know how many employees Compiler had in each state so they could determine which state requirements Compiler must legally abide by.
 It was determined that California’s policies were the most family- and employee-friendly and, therefore, all employees would receive those benefits.
 The way to do this was to create three separate policies, rather than one, so that Compiler’s policies mimicked the setup of California’s three policies (Pregnancy Disability Leave, California Family Rights Act, and Disability Insurance and/or Paid Family Leave).

-Compiler’s three policies are:
+>Compiler’s three policies are:
-- Pregnancy Disability Leave and Accommodation
+>- Pregnancy Disability Leave and Accommodation
-- Parental Leave (AKA Baby Bonding Leave)
+>- Parental Leave (AKA Baby Bonding Leave)
-- Wage Replacement During Pregnancy Disability Leave and/or Parental Bonding Leave (AKA Wage Replacement)
+>- Wage Replacement During Pregnancy Disability Leave and/or Parental Bonding Leave (AKA Wage Replacement)

 The three-policy approach was unexpected and unlike the sample policies I read and the drafts proposed.
 But in speaking with our attorneys, I began to understand the reasoning.
 The three policies complement one another, and when either of Compiler’s Leave policies are utilized by an employee, the Wage Replacement automatically kicks in.